scala/scala3/docs/docs/reference/adts.md

 ```

 Note that the parent type of `None` is inferred as
-`List[Nothing]`.
+`Option[Nothing]`.
 Generally, all covariant type parameters of the enum
 class are minimized in a compiler-generated extends clause whereas all
 contravariant type parameters are maximized.
 If `Option` was non-variant,
 you'd need to give the extends clause of `None` explicitly.